So, you’re either working as a data analyst or thinking about becoming one—and you’re keen to forge a remote career. Can the two go hand-in-hand?

 Unfortunately, there is no simple “yes” or “no” answer to this question.
 It all depends on your level of experience and where you’re currently at in your career.
 If you’ve already got some experience working as a data analyst, you’ll find it easier to apply for remote positions.
 Employers will see that you’ve already been exposed to the role and how it works within a business—and will be more confident in your ability to do the job without hands-on guidance.
 As an entry-level analyst without that previous experience, you haven’t yet built up a solid track record.
 From an employer’s perspective, it’s not clear whether you are able to work independently, and you’re more likely to need face-to-face support.

 However, that’s not to say that it isn’t possible.
 The COVID-19 pandemic has had a major impact on the world of work, and companies have had to adapt how they operate and embrace more non-traditional ways of working.
-For many companies, hiring remote workers will become the new norm—and that will include entry-level data analysts.
+For many companies, hiring remote workers has become the new norm—which includes entry-level data analysts.
 It’s true that you’ll need to work harder to convince employers that you’re ready for a remote position, but you’ll find that, in the current climate, more and more companies are open to the idea.

 5. How to find a remote data analyst job